-The most significant development for thread.edu.au this year was to reimagine Thread for online learning.
-To take a product that successfully supports learning in a physical environment to one that would stand alone in the world of the Internet.
+Thread reimagined a platform for online learning.
+With them we took a product that successfully supports learning in a physical environment to one that would stand alone in the world of the Internet.

 Upon reflection, it feels apt to have tested and immersed ourselves with digital tools to deliver this project.
 Like Melbourne Business School, we too would amplify our use of the web to get the job done.

 Tom had just joined Cogent and was located in beautiful-one-day-perfect-the-next-Brisbane.
 We contracted in Dylan who worked from an endless beach somewhere in northern NSW.
 I think James, Brice and I copped the raw end of the deal being located at the Treehouse (The affectionate name we have for our office) in Melbourne CBD.
 But then there was also the business owner Ellen who was located in her office at Melbourne Business School in Carlton.

 I genuinely looked forward to knowing how this distributed team would work out.
 I’d heard a lot about other teams being able to ‘manage it’ but I was keen to know for realz.

 We used a bunch of awesome tools to help get the job done and I’ve described some of them below.
 However, it is an absolute truth that the people were the most important part of this project.
 Tom and Dylan came to Melbourne for a week when each of them started.
 We got ‘in the groove’ quickly and easily.
 We had flow.
 We embraced a new way of working and tried out a bunch of things to make it all happen.
 Dylan had a lot of experience working remotely and he really did model a way of working that I looked up to.
 Big-ups to Dylan for that 🙂

 We had already ditched the physical wall for Trello.
 But I think we amped it’s use to the extent that it now feels like a big backward step to use a physical wall again.
 We tried it but it felt awkward, frustrating, cumbersome and inefficient.